 The FMB believes firmly in supporting businesses that invest in the future workforce by taking on and training apprentices.
 Apprenticeships combine practical on-site training with off-site learning so a good balance of technical skills and workplace experience is achieved.
 The FMB is also committed to addressing the industry’s serious skills shortages by encouraging more prospective new entrants of all backgrounds to consider a career in construction.

 Construction Skills Shortage

 The construction industry is in the midst of a skills shortage.
-If we do not attract more new entrants into the construction sector, we will not be able to sustain the increase in construction growth that we have seen over the past two years.
-As our industry is a key driver of economic growth, it is no exaggeration to say that the health of the wider economy hangs on the construction sector being able to defuse this skills time bomb.
+If we do not attract more new entrants into the construction sector, we will not be able to sustain the increase in construction growth that we have seen over the past five years.
 Without more construction apprentices, we will not be able to deliver the new and refurbished homes, schools, hospitals, energy and transport infrastructure which our society so desperately needs.

 As a key driver of economic growth, representing a turnover of £370bn and employing 3.1 million people, this industry’s skills crisis will also have serious implications for the wider economy.

 The FMB is taking the lead in addressing the skills crisis by leading the successful development of two high quality apprenticeship standards in bricklaying and plastering and by supporting the Government in its development of the forthcoming T Level qualifications.